Virtisheth1/SQL-PYTHON-Real-time-Demand-Forecasting-Dashboard/README.md

-our team spearheaded a transformative project centered on developing a real-time Demand Forecasting Dashboard for cafeteria operations.
+Our team spearheaded a transformative project centered on developing a real-time Demand Forecasting Dashboard for cafeteria operations.
 Leveraging Tableau-based visualization workflows, we facilitated daily and seasonal insights into food item demand, enabling informed decision-making on inventory, resource allocation, and human capital management.
 Our implementation of a dynamic demand forecasting model, powered by machine learning algorithms and predictive analytics, yielded impressive results.
 We achieved a substantial 20% reduction in food waste by accurately predicting demand patterns, a pivotal milestone in enhancing operational efficiency.